+(B) Interpretation:

-(B) Interpretation: This ordinance is intended to supplement other laws and ordinances.
-If this ordinance imposes more stringent requirements than other laws or city ordinances the provisions of this ordinance more stringent requirements than other laws or city ordinances, the provisions of this ordinance shall govern, except as otherwise expressly herein provided.
+This ordinance is intended to supplement other laws and ordinances.
+If this ordinance imposes more stringent requirements than other laws or city ordinances, the provisions of this ordinance shall govern, except as otherwise expressly herein provided.

 § 96.04 DEFINITIONS